-If the new development has been proposed by a community association, Step 3 occurs in which a partnership is considered.
-Through the Recreation Master Plan, Partnership Handbook, and historical corporate practice parameters have been identified which are used to evaluate the potential partnership.
+If the new development has been proposed by a community association, step 3 occurs in which a partnership is considered.
+Through the Recreation Master Plan, Partnership Handbook, the Alberta Societies Act, and historical corporate practice parameters have been identified which are used to evaluate the potential partnership.
 Those parameters and their citations include: